 No published data on the clinical utility of RosettaGX Cancer Origin test and impact on patient treatment decision or diagnosis were identified in the literature.

-For individuals who have a cancer of unknown primary (CUP) who receive gene expression profiling, the evidence includes studies of analytic validity, clinical validity, and limited evidence on potential clinical utility.
-For the 3 commercially available tests reviewed Tissue of Origin (TOO) test (formerly known as the PathWork Tissue of Origin Test), CancerTYPE ID and RosettaGX Cancer Origin, there is some evidence to support relevant aspects of analytic validity; 1 test has been cleared by the Food and Drug Administration.
+For individuals who have a cancer of unknown primary (CUP) who receive gene expression profiling (GEP), the evidence includes studies of clinical validity, and limited evidence on potential clinical utility.
+Of the 3 commercially available tests reviewed, one has been cleared by the Food and Drug Administration (FDA) (Tissue of Origin).
+For these tests, the clinical validity is the ability of a test to determine the site of origin.
 Using different reference standards (known tumor type, reference diagnosis, a primary tumor identified during follow-up, immunohistochemical analysis) for the tissue of origin, the tests have reported sensitivities or concordances generally high (e.g. 80% to 90% or more).
 However, evidence for clinical validity does not support potential benefit.
 There is limited indirect evidence from nonrandomized studies on clinical utility, and all studies had significant limitations.
-Benefit would be most convincingly demonstrated through a marker strategy designed trial randomizing patients with cancer of unknown primaryu (CUP) to treatment based on expression profiling results or to usual care.
+Benefit of this testing would be most convincingly demonstrated through a marker strategy designed trial randomizing patients who had cancer of unknown primary (CUP) with treatment based on expression profiling results or to usual care.
 The evidence is insufficient to determine the effects of the technology on net health outcomes.

 In July 2008, the PathWork® Tissue of Origin Test™ (Response Genetics; now Cancer Genetics) was cleared for marketing with limitations (see below) by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
 FDA determined that the test was substantially equivalent to existing tests for use in measuring the degree of similarity between the RNA expression pattern in a patient's fresh-frozen tumor and the RNA expression patterns in a database of tumor samples (poorly differentiated, undifferentiated, metastatic cases) that were diagnosed according to current clinical and histopathologic practice.
 The database contains examples of RNA expression patterns for 15 common malignant tumor types.